lawrenceevalyn/THE-DISS/README.md

 # Current Priorities
 * Assemble a **short** document of guiding principles
-    * Figure out what question the field of literary study is trying to answer, exactly
     * Figure out what question I, personally, want most urgently to know the answer to
-* Finish throwing my research ideas to date into the scrivener doc
-* Start setting up a relational database
+* Start setting up a relational database?
 * Start drafting the first chapter

 # Writing workflow